waughsh/waughsh.github.io/_posts/2017-10-29-On-Torchtext.md

-From a more visual explanation, what we are doing is this process:
+Here is a visual explanation on what we are doing in this process: